Skip To Content

 The number of credits for the BSN-DNP program varies depending on track.
 After completing the coursework for the Master of Science in Nursing degree, students can smoothly transition into the doctoral portion of the BSN-DNP program.

 The DNP program has a curricular emphasis on evidence-based practice which prepares graduate students to translate and integrate current best practices, contribute to nursing’s unique body of knowledge, and advance the profession of nursing.
 All DNP students must complete and successfully present a scholarly practice project and complete a minimum of 1,000 hours of post-baccalaureate clinical/practicum hours.
-In addition to a minimum of 728 clinical hours required for the successful completion of the nurse practitioner specialty track, there is a minimum of 336 documented practicum hours required which are dedicated to the planning, proposal, implementation, evaluation, and dissemination of an evidence- based scholarly project demonstrating the attainment of the DNP essentials.
+In addition to a minimum of 728 clinical hours required for the successful completion of the nurse practitioner specialty track, there is a minimum of 336 documented practicum hours required which are dedicated to the planning, proposal, implementation, evaluation, and dissemination of an evidence- based scholarly project demonstrating the attainment of the Advanced-level essentials.
 Students must meet course requirements, DNP Project requirements, and all clinical/practicum hour requirements in order to successfully complete the program.

 Doctor of Nursing Practice Program Goals and Expected Learning Outcomes